Life sentence affirmed for man who wore ghillie suit during Muskogee County murder

 McDaniel, dressed in leafy camouflage clothing from head to toe, shot Fools twice Aug.
 18, 2014, with a rifle after emerging from a bedroom closet when Fools entered the room, according to court records.

-McDaniel fled the scene but was arrested in March 2015 in connection with Fools’ murder, according to court records.
+McDaniel fled but was arrested in March 2015 in connection with Fools’ death, according to court records.

 The state appeals court in April 2021 ordered McDaniel’s conviction and sentence overturned after determining that his case met the guidelines set out in the 2020 McGirt decision.

-In McDaniel’s case, he correctly argued that the Cherokee Nation reservation, within which Fools’ murder occurred, shared the same active status as the Supreme Court determined with the Muscogee Nation reservation.
+McDaniel’s attorneys argued that the Cherokee Nation reservation, within which Fools’ murder occurred, shared the same active status as the Supreme Court determined with the Muscogee Nation reservation.

 Fools was a member of the Cherokee Nation.